The following professionals lent their expertise to this article:

 • Gather tax returns, transcripts, etc., in advance.

-• Order transcripts early, as it might take time for schools to process them.
+• Order transcripts early, as it often takes substantial time for schools to process orders.

 Receive Feedback on Supplemental Materials

-• Ask professors or mentors to review your essays and personal statements.
+• Ask professors, mentors, or English majors to review your essays and personal statements.

 • Ensure your writing is clear, concise, and error-free.

-• Customize your essays to highlight relevant skills and experiences.
+• Customize your essays for each specific scholarship opportunity to highlight relevant skills and experiences.

 Review Award Letters

-• Evaluate the types and amounts of financial aid offered by each school you apply to.
+• Evaluate the types and amounts of financial aid available to you for each program you’re considering.

-• Read the fine print, including interest rates and repayment options.
+• Read the fine print, including academic and other obligations, and (for student loans and tuition deferment and installment plans) interest rates and repayment options.

 • Contact financial aid offices for clarification or assistance.